10 Ways to Beat the Summer Heat

 You can also serve foods containing carbohydrates and electrolytes, such as milk, a seed or nut butter sandwich, a banana or nuts and crackers.

 Children should not drink energy drinks.
-“In general, we recommend against caffeine under the age of 12 and limited between the ages of 12-15,” Brouillette said.
+“In general, we recommend against caffeine under the age of 12 and limited between the ages of 12-15,” Brouillette says.

 Know the signs of health issues.